 The purpose of the SSM is to allow a detailed assessment of the need to coordinate frequency assignments to non-GSO MSS space stations (space-to-Earth) with frequency assignments to receiving stations in a fixed service network of a potentially affected administration.
 The SSM takes into account specific characteristics of the non-GSO MSS system and reference fixed service characteristics.

-Those administrations planning to establish the need for coordination between non-GSO MSS networks and fixed service systems are encouraged to use Recommendation ITU-R M.1143.
-While urgent additional development work is being undertaken in the ITU-R to facilitate the use of the methodology described in Recommendation ITU-R M.1143, administrations may be able to effect coordination by applying this SSM.
-(WRC-12)
+Those administrations planning to establish the need for coordination between non-GSO MSS networks and fixed service systems are encouraged to use the most recent version of Recommendation ITU-R M.1143.
+While urgent additional development work is being undertaken in the ITU-R to facilitate the use of the methodology described in the most recent version of Recommendation ITU-R M.1143, administrations may be able to effect coordination by applying this SSM.
+(WRC-15)

 Reasons: Recommendation ITU-R M.1143 is not incorporated by reference.
 It is proposed to modify the linking language in accordance with Annex 2 to Resolution 27.